cloudfoundry-community-attic/bosh-cloudfoundry/README.md

 # Bosh::CloudFoundry

-You want CloudFoundry?
+You want Cloud Foundry?
 You can now create, scale, upgrade and patch one or more Cloud Foundry deployments using very simple, easy to learn and remember CLI commands.

-Currently supports AWS only.
-OpenStack support is coming. vSphere and vCloud support will require someone to tell me that they really want it.
+Currently supports AWS and OpenStack only. vSphere and vCloud support will require someone to tell me that they really want it.

-## NOTE - currently requires latest edge of many things
+## Zero to Cloud Foundry in a few hours

-This tool currently requires the latest merged patches.
-The readme below, from "Usage" onward, is written for when there are public stemcells and final releases.
+If you have an AWS or OpenStack account then you can deploy a running Cloud Foundry VM by following this very simple tutorial.
+It first uses the very powerful [bosh-bootstrap](https://github.com/StarkAndWayne/bosh-bootstrap) tool to deploy a BOSH, and then using this project (a plugin for the BOSH CLI) it will do everything necessary to deploy Cloud Foundry via your shiny new, empty BOSH.

-Today, to get everything running:
+**You should not need to know anything before running this tutorial.** If you do this tutorial and you feel it was too complex or you needed to know something additional, please [create a ticket](https://github.com/StarkAndWayne/bosh-cloudfoundry/issues).

 ```
 # on your laptop